 The second review for the EFPF consortium was a complete success, despite the limitations and requirements that a global pandemic brings with it.
 The project convinced in the evaluation with good progress and good cooperation.
 Now in the final stage, we continue with the blockchain pilots and start opening the platform for open-call experiments between September 2020 and August 2021.
 More information about the call and the achievements is available on the project’s website:

-The eFactory consortium of 30 partners, consisting of 3 large industrial partners, 6 Research organisations, 1 industrial association in the aerospace network, 6 SME end-users from different areas of manufacturing and 14 SMEs technology providers met from the 4th to 7th February 2020 at CNet in Stockholm.
+The consortium of 30 partners, consisting of 3 large industrial partners, 6 Research organizations, 1 industrial association in the aerospace network, 6 SME end-users from different areas of manufacturing and 14 SMEs technology providers met from the 4th to 7th February 2020 at CNet in Stockholm.
 The technical meeting addressed the integration of practical requirements of the pilot use cases and the application of standards.

 These 30 partners have spread across 10 different European States namely: UK, Italy, Netherlands, Sweden, Romania, Portugal, Turkey, Greece, Germany and Austria, covering thus the diverse end-user and market needs in the field of digital manufacturing.
-This provides a well-balanced combination of complementary skills and expertise in the eFactory project.
+This provides a well-balanced combination of complementary skills and expertise in the European Factory Platform project.